sellquiz/sellquiz/README.md

 ### More Examples

-You'll find a set of working examples (in German language) [here](https://sell.f07-its.fh-koeln.de/web/examples.php).
+You'll find a set of working examples (in the German language) [here](https://sell.f07-its.fh-koeln.de/web/examples.php).
 The corresponding SELL-code can be found in this repository in directory `/examples/`

 # Usage